 Graduate Assistantship Packages

-For the coming academic year, the College of Education and Human Services anticipates awarding several graduate research assistantship (GRA) packages, which include a stipend depending on the hours worked, plus a 75% tuition waiver for graduate students enrolled in at least 9 credit hours per semester (for masters students) and at least 6 credit hours per semester (for doctoral students).
-All of these packages are for students enrolled in UNF graduate programs.
+These packages include a stipend and tuition waiver depending on the hours worked (see table below) for master's students enrolled in at least 9 credit hours per semester and for doctoral students at least 6 credit hours per semester.
+All of these packages are for students enrolled in UNF graduate programs and priority will be given to students enrolled in College of Educations and Human Services programs.
 Eligible students may reapply each year.

 |Weekly Hours Worked